pelikhan/sprite-data/README.md

 > Open this page at [https://pelikhan.github.io/sprite-data/](https://pelikhan.github.io/sprite-data/)

+## Usage

+This extensions adds block to store and read data in sprites.
+The blocks are added to the bottom of the **sprites** toolbox.

 ## Use this extension

 This repository can be added as an **extension** in MakeCode.